amekusa/develarms/README.md

 The big difference from `npm i` command (and the sole purpose of this tool) is however, if you already have *globally* installed some of the dependencies on your machine, `develarms i` command **skips installing them** to save the storage space of your machine.

-So, for example, if you have already installed recent version of `rollup` globally before, but have never installed `mocha`, and now ran:
+So, for example, if you have already installed recent version of `rollup` globally before, but have never installed `mocha`, and now run:

 ```sh
 develarms i rollup mocha
 ```

-The command only installs `mocha`, skipping `rollup` which you already have on your machine.
+Then, the command only installs `mocha`, skipping `rollup` which you already have on your machine.

 By default, `develarms i` command installs packages *locally*.
 You can change this behavior by passing `-g` option to force it install *globally*: